Skip to Content

 The dinner entrees and desserts are good and they will do half portions for half price for kids.
 Whether you’ll find something your kids will eat on the smallish menu depends on how adventurous they are (the meatballs with lingonberry sauce are good bet).

-a rhubar sour at salutorget restaurant.
+A rhubar sour at salutorget restaurant.

 The restaurant also does an afternoon tea with small sandwiches, savory tarts, scones, cookies and cake.
 This is probably the most kid-friendly way to have a meal in this beautiful space and its very reasonably priced.